anakarinamorales/gracious-rick-and-morty-case/README.md

 - Dockerize
 - Apply atomic component design
 - Add a page that explains what is a plumbus and how it's made
+- Remove unnecessary html tags
+- Add sitemap
+- Create a folder for each component and put its .jsx and .css file inside it